Standard Chartered is big target for new agency

-NEW YORK (Reuters) - Benjamin Lawsky, the New York regulator who took action against British bank Standard Chartered Plc on Monday, heads an agency created only 10 months ago to crack down on financial malfeasance.
+NEW YORK, Aug 6 (Reuters) - Benjamin Lawsky, the New York regulator who took action against British bank Standard Chartered Plc on Monday, heads an agency created only 10 months ago to crack down on financial malfeasance.

 The state’s Department of Financial Services, which combined its banking and insurance departments, was formed in October.
 Lawsky, New York Governor Andrew Cuomo’s chief of staff, was nominated by his boss to run the agency.